-A person making a lasting power of attorney can have help completing it, but they must have mental capacity when they fill in the forms.
+A person making a LPA can have help completing it, but they must have mental capacity when they fill in the forms.
 Otherwise, those seeking to make decisions on their behalf will need to apply to the Court of Protection for a deputyship order.
 This can be expensive and time-consuming and may require the deputy to submit annual reports detailing the decisions they have made.

 There are strict limits on the type of gifts attorneys can make on the donor's behalf.
 Gifts may be made on 'customary occasions', for example, birthdays, marriages and religious holidays, or to any charity to which the donor was accustomed to donating.
 Gifts falling outside of these criteria would need to be approved by the Court of Protection.
-An example would be a gift intended to reduce the donor's Inheritance Tax liability.
+An example would be a gift intended to reduce the donor's Inheritance Tax liability. ● hether you have earned your wealth, inherited it or made shrewd investments, you will want to ensure that as little of it as possible ends up in the hands of HM Revenue & Customs.